go-rod/go-rod.github.io/selectors/README.md

 ## Race selectors

 Rod encourage sleep-free automation to reduce flakiness.
-When an action has multiple results, we don't use sleep to wait for the page to settle down.
+When an action has multiple results, we don't use sleep to wait for the page to redirect or settle down.
 For example, when we login a page, the password maybe incorrect, we want to handle the success and failure separately.
 We should avoid code like below: